stevenrskelton/flag-icon/README.md

 `maritime`			| *boolean*		| `false`		| Maritime and ICS flags `racing`			| *boolean*		| `false`		| NASCAR and IndyCar racing flags `aspect`			| *float*		| 				| Override aspect ratio used to render the flag

+## Aspect Ratios for Flags

+Flags come in all different shapes and sizes, attempts were made to standardize to the following aspect ratios (width:height)

+Attribute		| Aspect
+---				| ---
+Country			| 4:3
+US				| 3:2
+German			| 5:3
+Canadian		| 2:1
+Austrialia		| 2:1
+NASCAR, IndyCar	| 4:3
+Maritime		| 1:1

 ## Todo